Interactive Web Maps

 This map displays the location of subsurface investigations performed by VTrans.

-interstate and state highways.
+along interstate and state highways.
 Whether a bridge or roadway is in fine shape, being designed for improvement or under construction,

 VTransparency allows users to access information about transportation assets they will find useful.